 (c) the certificate of registration of the State co-operative has been surrendered to the State Registrar; and

-(d) in the case of a merger with a participating co-operative, the certificate of registration of the participating co-operative has been surrendered to the Registrar for the participating State concerned; and
+(d) the certificate of registration of the participating co-operative has been surrendered to the Registrar for the participating jurisdiction concerned; and

-(e) in the case of a merger with a non-participating co-operative, the merged co-operative will comply with this Act; and
+[(e) deleted]

 (f) there is no good reason why the merged co-operative and its rules should not be registered.

-(2) If the State Registrar is not the appropriate Registrar, he or she must approve a merger pursuant to an application under this Division if satisfied that the merger has been approved under the provision of the co-operatives law of the participating State that corresponds with subsection (1).
+(2) If the State Registrar is not the appropriate Registrar, he or she must approve a merger pursuant to an application under this Division if satisfied that the merger has been approved under the provision of the corresponding co-operatives law of the participating jurisdiction that corresponds with subsection (1).

 (3) On approving an application for merger, the State Registrar must —